velev1/CSharp-Part-2/Topics/05. Using Classes and Objects/homework/05. Triangle surface by three sides/README.md

-# Triangle surface by side and altitude
+# Triangle surface by three sides

 ## Description
 Write program that calculates the surface of a triangle by given its three sides.